openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    infinity
    operand

--  If the result is not NaN, the sign of the result is:
+-  If the result is not NaN, then the sign of the result is:

-   -  Positive if both operands have the same sign; and
+   -  Positive if both operands have the same sign; or
    -  Negative if the operands have different signs.

 -  The division results in a signed infinity (the sign is determined by the rule above) if:

-   -  Infinity is divided by a finite value;
+   -  Infinity is divided by a finite value; and
    -  A nonzero finite value is divided by zero.

 -  The division results in a signed zero (the sign is determined by the rule above) if:

-   -  A finite value is divided by infinity;
+   -  A finite value is divided by infinity; and
    -  Zero is divided by any other finite value.

 .. index::